petras607/GT1APManual/User Guide.md

 Dummy items marking important milestones of GT League progressions.
 Pre-placed in "Win Sunday Cup", "Win Clubman Cup" and "Win GT Cup" locations.
 You need to obtain every milestone in order to access GT World Cup and reach the goal.

 ## Manufacturer permits (progression)
-Gran Turismo does not allow the use of cars obtained through Simulation Mode in Arcade Mode races.
+Gran Turismo 1 does not allow the use of cars obtained through Simulation Mode in Arcade Mode races.
 Because of that permits have been separated between Simulation and Arcade variants.
 ### Simulation
 You start the run with a random Simulation permit.
 Each car manufacturer available in-game has its own permit.
 By getting a permit you obtain permission to use said manufacturer's cars in Simulation Mode events.
 For example, if you get a Toyota Permit, you'll be able to use Toyota cars in your run.
 ### Arcade
 Each manufacturer permit available in Arcade Mode has been further divided into three classes: A-Class, B-Class and C-Class.
 By getting a permit you obtain permission to use said manufacturer's cars of a given class in Arcade Mode events.
 For example, if you get a Mazda C-Class Permit, you'll be able to use Mazda cars in C-Class races.

 ## Upgrades
-Unlocks an upgrade, allowing you to purchase them for your cars.
+If enabled using .yaml options, unlocks an upgrade, allowing you to purchase them for your cars.
 Some upgrades may not be available in certain cars.
-If a car comes with upgrades already installed, you may use them on that car even if you didn't unlock them yet.
+If a car comes with upgrades already installed (common when purchasing/winning race modified cars), you may use them on that car even if you didn't unlock them yet.

 ### Muffler Upgrades
 #### Progressive Mufflers (useful, x3)